bolnel/nelsite1/content/services/hire-monday-expert-setup-automation.md

 ## Monday reporting & dashboard setup

-Charts with a snapshot or key workspace information will provide insights into health and efficiency of your workspace, and reporting will help see the trends over time and make informed decisions.
+Charts with a snapshot of key workspace information will provide insights into health and efficiency of your workspace, and reporting will help see the trends over time and make informed decisions.

 Read more [about my workflow setup process](/workflow-setup-automation-expert-specialist-hire/).